Why I'm Done Watching "Euphoria"

 Some of this could be me just getting older.
 As Roeske notes, people do have varying thresholds for the amount of violence or fear-inducing content they can engage in, and that can change over time as we become adults and, in theory, more self-aware of the impact this content has on us and our well-being.
 We no longer revel in bad decisions and consciously make choices that better serve us.
 And some of it could be, I hate to say, impacted by the pandemic.
 Because after almost two years of consistently horrible and disappointing news IRL, I no longer have time for things that just don’t make me feel good in every other aspect of my life that I can control, and that includes what I choose to watch on TV.

-If you have experienced sexual violence and are in need of crisis support, please call the RAINN Sexual Assault Hotline at 1-800-656-HOPE (4673).
-If you are struggling with substance abuse, please call the SAMHSA National Helpline at 1-800-662-4357 for free and confidential information.
+If you or anyone you know has experienced sexual or domestic violence and is in need of support, please call 1800RESPECT (1800 737 732), the National Sexual Assault Domestic Family Violence Service.
+If you are struggling with substance abuse, please call 1800 250 015, the National Alcohol and Other Drug Hotline for free and confidential information.